lorrli274/next/courses/original/Java Fundamentals/Lessons/Lesson 6/Recursion.md

 ## Recursion

-**Recursion** is a conept in computer programming, not just in Java, where a function is designed to call itself *N* number of times to perform a desired block of code.
+**Recursion** is a conept in computer programming, not just in Java, where a function is designed to call itself *N* number of times to perform a desired block of code, until a **base case** evaluates to `true`.
 Recursion can be a bit confusing, but it is an important concept to understand and its important to know how to implement it effectively and efficiently.

-The basic idea behind recursion is that a function can implement an operation on a data set that gets it *N-1* steps closer to the desired state.
+The basic idea behind recursion is that a function can implement an operation on a data set that gets it *N-1* steps closer to the base case.
 Instead of manually calling the function *N* times, or throwing the function in a loop, the function can perform the operation on the data set and proceed to make another call to itself on the dataset.

 ```Java
 private long factorial(int num) {